-We set our fees based on the quality of our work, the value of our expertise, the complexity of your case, the amount of guidance you need to gather your information and documents, and the positive results we can deliver.
+Our fees are based on the quality of our work, the value of our expertise, the complexity of your case, the amount of guidance you need, and the positive results we can deliver.

 You want us to get the job done right.
 When you hire us, you hand us your problems to solve for you (or with you).
 Top-quality work on life-changing matters doesn’t come cheap.

 Our fees are fair and reasonable and are worth the value and benefits of our services.
 When necessary to meet your financial concerns, we can offer payment plans in most cases.

 With a flat fee arrangement, you pay a fixed sum for an agreed-upon scope of services.
 The flat fee is based on the value of our expertise, the depth of experience and insight required, and the benefits of having a readily approvable case, regardless of time spent.

 In certain cases, we can build in fees for outcomes that meet or exceed your expectations (e.g. obtaining an approval in a difficult case).
 We charge a discounted flat fee upfront and an additional value-added fee if the result meets or exceeds the agreed-upon criteria.

 We share the upside of a favorable outcome.
 We don’t get the value-added fee if there’s an unfavorable outcome, but we do not assume the entire risk.